A Few Words About Us

 Jamie has been a speaker on the “Importance of Language in the Workplace” at Western CT State University and participated in the editing and research of the book Managing Cultural Differences.
 She has authored and co-authored many articles, including “Latin American Cultural Differences: A Survey” whose results were featured in Poder Magazine and “Ways to Handle Conflict on Multicultural Teams” published by the Project Management Institute.

 She received her MBA from the Thunderbird School of Global Management and her B.S. in business and languages from Georgetown University.
 She holds a Certificat Pratique de Français Commercial et Economique issued by the Paris Chamber of Commerce and Industry and is a certified Project Management Professional (PMP).
-Jamie has also completed a certificate in Executive and Organizational Coaching at NYU and is a certified career coach with The Five O’Clock Club.
+Jamie has also completed a certificate in Executive and Organizational Coaching at NYU and is a certified career coach with GetFive.

 Jamie is active in the Society for Intercultural Education, Training, and Research (SIETAR) having served as a board member for the Metro NY chapter, and a member of the USA conference planning team.
-She is an active member of the Project Management Institute (PMI), presenting regularly at conferences and webinars in the Americas and a member of the French-American Chamber of Commerce in New York.
+She is an active member of the Project Management Institute (PMI), presenting regularly at conferences and webinars in the Americas, the French-American Chamber of Commerce, and the French Institute Alliance Française in New York.
 Jamie is also a Chairperson for Georgetown University’s Alumni Admissions Program (AAP) in NYC, overseeing sixty-five alumni interviewers, and a member of their Board of Advisors.